Female education: Gender disparities

 One of the primary ways in which there are gender disparities in education in West Africa are in the ratios of male to female participation: 43.6% of men have completed primary education as opposed to 35.4% of women, 6.0% of men have completed secondary education as opposed to 3.3% of women, and 0.7% of men have completed tertiary education as opposed to 0.2% of women.
 Some of the reasons for poor enrollment and participation is the "male breadwinner" ideal that prioritizes educating boys over girls and limited funds available to families for education.
 In addition, in West Africa women are seen as the primary providers of unpaid care work.
 This offers competing demands on the time of girls and oftentimes their families will prioritize girls' spending time taking care of siblings or doing domestic labor.
 In addition, a leading cause of gender disparities in education are gender disparities in the labor market, which lead to gendered ideas of women's role in a society.

-In addition to this, some gender disparities are caused by teacher's attitudes towards students in the classroom according to the students' gender.
+In addition to this, some gender disparities are caused by teachers' attitudes towards students in the classroom according to the students' gender.
 There are some preconceived notions that boys are more intelligent and harder working than girls in some West African countries.
 In particular in Guinea, surveys have been taken by researchers suggesting that school teachers, particularly in rural schools, believe that boys learn lessons better, have more ambition, are smarter, and work harder, while girls make less effort, rarely give good responses to questions, and use poor French expression.
-In addition in both urban and rural schools analyzed, girls were expected to do the manual labor to keep the schools clean while this expectation was not held for the boys.
+In addition, in both urban and rural schools analyzed, girls were expected to do the manual labor to keep the schools clean, while this expectation was not held for the boys.

-Gender disparities in higher education persist as well, with women accounting for a little over 20% of university level enrollment in all of Sub-Saharan Africa, and countries in West Africa such as Niger and Ghana reporting rates of 15% and 21%, respectively.
+Gender disparities in higher education persist as well, with women accounting for a little over 20% of university-level enrollment in all of Sub-Saharan Africa, and countries in West Africa such as Niger and Ghana reporting rates of 15% and 21%, respectively.
 This is considered a contributing factor to why there are so few women in higher-level management and administrative jobs.
 In Ghana in 1990, women made up less than 1% of managers in the labor market, but with an average annual growth rate of 3.2%.
 Researchers hope that improving primary education attainment and accomplishment will lead to more attainment and accomplishment in the tertiary educational level and in the labor market.